avclark/foundation-grunt/README.md

 foundation-grunt
 ================

-Grunt files for new Foundation projects
+Grunt files and folders for scaffolding new Foundation projects